 In our 2017 field test program, we are testing both first and second generation versions of C3003 in Camelina.
 We are also testing first generation C3003 in canola, an important North American oilseed crop.
 Key agronomic and growth parameters of the plants will be monitored throughout the field test and yield data including seed weight, seed size and oil content will be measured and analyzed as compared to control plants.
 In field tests conducted in 2016, C3003 produced up to a 23 percent increase in seed yield (by weight) in the best performing Camelina lines and smaller seed size.
 The overall yield increase was due to a larger increase in the number of smaller seeds produced.
 Stable Camelina seed lines expressing the second generation yield trait gene C3003 were grown and evaluated in a greenhouse study.
 The best performing Camelina line produced up to a 24 percent increase in seed yield (seed weight per plant), while maintaining a typical individual seed weight compared to control plants.
 Results from greenhouse studies are indicative of trends, and that further field tests will be needed to verify the results.
-Because soybean is the leading North American oilseed crop, we accelerated deployment of both first and second generation C3003 into soybean last year and remain on track to obtain initial greenhouse data in late 2017 or early 2018.
+Because soybean is the leading North American oilseed crop, we accelerated deployment of both first and second generation C3003 into soybean in 2016 and through a collaborator generated early greenhouse data in late 2017.